alexeichhorn/python-rolling-token-auth/README.md

 ## Important
 - `RollingTokenManager` isn't thread-safe when validating tokens due to its caching behaviour.
-Use seperate instances for each thread.
+Use separate instances for each thread.